jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

           people))
 ```

 I really wanted to come up with a better implementation. `for` might have been useful here.
 If any reader has a better implementation, I'm happy to replace this one.
-But honestly, I think any implmentation is going to have the features that make this one less than desirable.
+But honestly, I think no matter version we went with, it is going to have the features that make this one less than desirable.
 Just look at how much of this code is about telling the computer what to do.
 Let's look at the Meander version now.

 ```clojure
 (defn find-potential-bad-visits [data]